Purpose of progress review

 - Must be an experienced researcher with a general understanding of the candidate’s chosen project field, but need not necessarily be a leading subject expert in that field;

 - Is responsible for assessing whether the PGR is making satisfactory progress towards completion, and has achieved any specific targets or objectives agreed at the last progress review point;

 - Will conduct the progress review meeting mindful of equal opportunities, diversity and disabilities requirements and in accordance with guidance provided by the Graduate School and other relevant UWE Bristol specialist services as appropriate;

-- Will be mindful of the requirements of the University’s Code of Good Conduct in Research, and University policy and requirements on ethics and ethical approval, academic integrity and assessment offences;
+- Will be mindful of the requirements of the University’s Code of Good Conduct in Research (including the requirement for all projects to have a research data management plan see PGR10.4), and University policy and requirements on ethics and ethical approval, academic integrity and assessment offences;

 - Will provide the PGR with appropriate oral feedback and an indication of the recommended outcome at the end of the meeting;